 How Composting Kills Pathogens

-Adding urine to your Compost Pile to help boost the temperature.
+Adding urine to your compost pile to help boost the temperature.

-If the contents of your solids bin have the right amounts of moisture and carbon to be functioning correctly then you can leave the solids bin partially full for short breaks from home provided the temperature won't become too hot or so cold that the contents of the bin freeze.
 When travelling round the US one year, Erica and I left a used Cuddy in our van Rodger until we returned several months later!
-You can sometimes find a buildup of fine white mold on top of the solids but this is completely fine so just mix it in with the agitator and continue to use it.
+You can sometimes find a build-up of fine white mold on top of the solids but this is completely fine so just mix it in with the agitator and continue to use it.

 Put a one-way valve in your urine bottle